bcgov/angular-scaffold/openshift/README.md

 Once we've got an image out of the `angular-on-nginx` builder, e.g., `<your app name>`, we need to setup the deployment.
 We've provide a deployment template that is based on real load testing:
-1. Tuned CPU/Memory for the ngnix runtime on containers
+1. Tuned CPU/Memory for the nginx runtime on containers
 1. Auto-scaling for high work loads
 1. Tweaked readiness and liveness probes settings